python/devguide/garbage_collector.rst

     * Exceptions contain traceback objects that contain a list of frames that contain the exception itself.
-    * Instances have references to their class and the class to the module, which contains references to everything that is inside (and maybe other modules) and this can lead back to the original instance.
+    * Instances have references to their class which itself references its module, and the module contains references to everything that is inside (and maybe other modules) and this can lead back to the original instance.
-    * When representing data structures like graphs is very typical for them to have internal links to themselves.
+    * When representing data structures like graphs, it is very typical for them to have internal links to themselves.

 To correctly dispose of these objects once they become unreachable, they need to be